 The Role of Public Debt

-Just as tax revenue is not required to fund government spending, public debt is in no way needed to fund budget deficits.
+Just as taxes do not finance the spending of a currency-issuing government, public debt also plays no financing role.
 There is no need for a government to borrow in order to finance its spending, because it can create its own currency at will.
 Yet, currently, governments do issue public debt, so this requires explanation.
 The debt must be serving other purposes, even if governments really do think the debt plays a financing role.

 At present, government debt does indeed serve various functions, though these functions could be carried out in a simpler way.
 One function is operational.
 The central bank uses public-debt management as a means of controlling the short-term interest rate.
 Whenever there is a net flow of funds out of the banking system or a net flow into it, the central bank buys or sells short-term government bonds to put the system back in balance and maintain its target interest rate.

-The effect of a budget deficit is to cause a net inflow of funds, because it involves the crediting of private bank accounts (spending) more than debiting of them (taxing).
-In short, the central bank coordinates an overall increase in the reserve balances of private banks, which are held in special accounts with the central bank, and a corresponding increase in private bank deposits.
+The effect of a government deficit, considered in isolation, is to cause a net inflow of funds, because it involves the crediting of private bank accounts (spending) more than the debiting of them (taxing).
+In particular, a government deficit, viewed in isolation, will require the central bank to coordinate an overall increase in the reserve balances of private banks, which are held in special accounts with the central bank, along with a corresponding increase in private bank deposits.
 Banks will be keen to exchange any excess reserves for short-term bonds, to earn higher interest.
 But if the banking system as a whole has a surplus of reserves, there will be excess demand for available bonds.

-If the central bank stood aside and left private banks to compete for existing bonds, the interest rate would drop to zero.
-Whenever the central bank’s official interest-rate target is above zero, it has to step in and mop up the excess liquidity by selling government bonds (issuing public debt) in exchange for the excess reserves.
-In other words, debt is issued to control the interest rate, not to fund the net expenditure.
+If, amid a system-wide surplus of reserves, the government simply left commercial banks to compete for available bonds, the interest rate on the bonds would drop to zero (or to the interest rate paid on reserves).
+Whenever the central bank’s official interest-rate target is above zero (or above the rate it pays on reserves), it has to step in and mop up excess liquidity by selling government bonds (public debt) in exchange for surplus reserves.